A detailed analysis of the brachistochrone problem: Parametric representation of possible solutions

-where $\theta \in (0,\pi )$.
-If we now let $\theta$ converge to $\pi$, we obtain $c_2=0$ and so the parametric representation $(P)$ is valid for the whole graphe of $\gamma$.
-Thus the graph of the function $\gamma$ may be considered as lying on a cycloid.\\
+therefore $c_2=0$.
+Thus the parametric representation $(P)$ is valid for the whole graph of $\gamma$: the graph of the function $\gamma$ may be considered as lying on an arch of a cycloid, i.e., the curve traced out by a point on the cicumference of a disc moving on a plane surface.
+(The diameter of the disc is $k$.)\\